-Summary.- In this work, we made two comparisons.
-Firstly, we compared the values of the point-topoint Poisson downward continuation with the values of the mean-to-mean one, by using the 5'by5' mean residual Helmert gravity anomalies (for spherical harmonic degrees higher than 20) and mean heights, over the most rugged part of the Canadian Rocky Mountains.
+In this work, we have conducted two comparisons.
+Firstly, we numerically compared the point-point Poisson downward continuation with the mean-mean one by using the 5'by5' residual Helmert gravity anomalies (n>20) and mean heights over the most rugged part of the Rocky Mountains.
 The results indicate that the former geoidal contribution is about 10 percent smaller than the latter one that ranges from - 4 cm to 94 cm with a mean of 48 cm and a RMS of 51 cm.
-In practical applications, certain caution has to be taken in selecting a model (point-to-point or mean-to-mean) to minimize its incompatibility with the data.
-Secondly, we compared the point-to-point Poison downward continuation with the analytical downward continuation numerically.
-It was shown that the former geoidal results are in average about 25 cm smaller than the latter when the first three terms are taken into account.
-However their difference is dominated by longwavelength components with a standard deviation of about 4 cm.
-A possible cause of the difference may be due to the use of the planar approximation in the analytical downward continuation computation.
+In practical applications, certain cautious step has to be taken in selecting a model to minimize the incompatibility between the model and data.
+Secondly, we compared the point-point Poison downward continuation with the analytical downward continuation numerically.
+It is shown that the former geoidal result is about 25 cm smaller on average than the latter one that takes the first three terms into account.
+However their difference is dominated by long-wavelength components with a standard deviation of about 4 cm in absolute value.
+A possible cause of the difference may be due to the use of the planar approximation in the computation.

-1. INTRODUCTION
+1. Introduction

 The use of Stokes's formula for the determination of the geoid requires that the gravity anomalies Δg represent boundary values at the geoid, which implies two requisite conditions of using it: firstly, the gravity anomalies must refer to the geoid; secondly, there must be no masses outside the geoid.
 Hence, gravity reduction is necessary to meet the conditions.
-It can be carried out with the following two steps: (1) the gravity anomalies are transformed into a harmonic space such as Helmert's space (Vaniček et al., 1999); (2) the gravity anomalies are harmonically reduced from the Earth's surface downward to the geoid.
-The second step is in geodetic literature described as a downward continuation of the gravity anomalies.
+It can be carried out with the following two steps: (1) the topographic masses outside the geoid are removed and/or shifted below or on the geoid; (2) the gravity anomalies are harmonically reduced from the Earth's surface downward to the geoid.
+The second step is in geodetic literature described as downward continuation of the gravity anomalies.

-In principle, all gravity reductions should be equivalent and should lead to the same geoid if they are properly applied, and when the indirect effect is also considered (Heiskanan and Moritz, 1967).
-Among the proposed reduction models, Helmert's 2nd condensation reduction, in which the topographic masses are condensed as a mass layer on the geoid, is widely used in the practical determination of the geoid (Vaníček and Kleusberg, 1987; Véronneau, 1996; Smith and Milbert, 1999; Featherstone et al., 2001).
+In principle, all gravity reductions are equivalent and must lead to the same geoid if they are properly applied, the indirect effect being considered (Heiskanan and Moritz, 1967).
+Among the proposed reduction models, Helmert's 2nd condensation reduction, in which the topographic masses is condensed as a mass layer on the geoid, is widely being used in the practical determination of the geoid (Vaníček and Kleusberg, 1987; Véronneau, 1996; Smith and Milbert, 1999; Featherstone et al., 2001).
 Even though the same reduction model is used, the actual reductions may be evaluated by different approaches.
-A major difference among the approaches is due to the downward continuation methods applied.
+A major difference among the approaches is related to downward continuation methods applied.